-Three major sources of uncertainty were natural mortality, steepness, and the strength of recent year classes.
+Three major sources of uncertainty used in the 2015 full assessment and in this update were natural mortality, steepness, and the strength of recent year classes.
 Therefore, the axis of uncertainty to define low and high states of nature was a combination of these three factors.
 The 12.5% and 87.5% quantiles for female and male natural mortality (independently) were chosen as low and high values (0.133 yr-1 and 0.155 yr-1 for females; 0.144 yr-1 and 0.166 yr-1 for males).
 The 12.5% and 87.5% quantile of the 2013 recruitment deviation were also used (1.5781 and 1.9985).
 Steepness is probably the most important factor since it was fixed in the base model and is not incorporated in the estimation uncertainty.
 The 12.5% and 87.5% quantiles from the steepness prior (without Widow Rockfish data) were used to define the low and high values of steepness (0.536 and 0.904).
-The low combination of these three factors defined the low state of nature and the high combination of these three factors defined the high state of nature.
+The low combination of these three factors defined the high state of nature and the high combination of these three factors defined the high state of nature.
 The predictions of spawning biomass in 2019 from the low and high states of nature are close to the 12.5% and 87.5% lognormal quantiles from the base model.